RupankarCh/my-notes/Virtualization/readme.md

     - E:g Oracle virtualbox.
 Vmware server

 ![Types of Hypervisor](https://github.com/RupankarCh/my-notes/blob/main/Images/Hypervisor%20Types.png)

+Containers:
+A Container is a lightweight, portable, and self-sufficient **executable package that contains everything needed to run a software application**: the code, runtime, libraries, and settings.

+- How They Differ from VMs: Unlike VMs, containers share the host machine's OS kernel.
+They don't have a separate guest OS.
+This makes them much smaller (megabytes), faster to start, and more resource-efficient.
+- The Analogy: Think of a VM as a full-sized house with its own foundation, plumbing, and electricity.
+A container is a portable apartment that shares the foundation and infrastructure of a large building, making it much easier to move and scale.
+- Docker: Docker is the most popular tool for **creating and managing containers**.
+It has become the de-facto standard in the industry.

 # Vagrant:
 A tool used to create and manage reproducible development environments using virtual machines.